About the Department

-Ingram Library does receive maps from other sources such as National Geographic.
-These maps may also be housed in the map cabinets arranged by Library of Congress Classification.
+Ingram Library also maintains maps from sources such as National Geographic.
+These maps may be housed in the map cabinets and arranged by Library of Congress Classification.

-We have a limited collection of foreign maps, which are found in the map cabinets arranged by Library of Congress Classification.
+We have a limited collection of foreign maps, which are found in the map cabinets and arranged by Library of Congress Classification.

 English language materials are primarily collected, but other languages may also be considered and are sometimes the only choice.